The Completely Mental Misadventures of Ed Grimley: Episodes

-Home media
+Home media and Syndication

-On January 29, 2013, Warner Home Video (through the Warner Archive) released The Completely Mental Misadventures of Ed Grimley: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classics Collection.
+On January 29, 2013, Warner Home Video (through the Warner Archive) released The Completely Mental Misadventures of Ed Grimley: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classic Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store, MoviesUnlimited.com, and Amazon.com.
 In addition, the episode "Tall, Dark & Hansom" is available on Warners' Saturday Morning Cartoons: 1980s Volume 1 DVD set, released on May 4, 2010.

+As mentioned above, Cartoon Network and Boomerang (both in the United States and overseas) have aired reruns of this show in the 1990s.
+As of 2025, reruns of The Completely Mental Misadventures of Ed Grimley air on MeTV Toons as part of their weekend line-up.